nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 In addition to the registered header parameters, the following header MUST be present as protected headers:
 * **sigt**: (signing time) MUST contain the signing time of the document in UTC as string, formatted according to [RFC3339](https://tools.ietf.org/html/rfc3339).
 * **version**: MUST contain the format version of the document as number.
 For this version of the format the version MUST be 1.

-The following headers are OPTIONAL but must be a protected header when present:
-* **prev**: MUST (if present) contain the reference (see section 3.2) of the preceding document.
+* **prev**: MUST contain the reference (see section 3.2) of the preceding document, or a zeroed reference if a genesis document.

 The JWS payload MUST be the actual contents of the document.
 The format is unspecified so MAY any data type supported by the JSON including a nested JSON document.